 (b) After July 1, 1993, a passing score shall be the criterion referenced passing point recommended by the FSBPT set equal to a scaled score of 600;

 (4) Have an active credential in this profession in another jurisdiction; and

-(5) Have verification of credentials showing the credential has never been revoked, suspended, on probation, or is not under disciplinary review in another jurisdiction at the time of application.
+(5) Have verification of credentials showing the credential has never been revoked, suspended, placed on probation, or is not under disciplinary review in another jurisdiction upon application.

 Section 8.
 To be eligible for reinstatement, the applicant shall meet the requirements in 201 KAR 22:040.

 Section 9.
 A credential issued by the board shall be in effect until March 31 of the next odd-numbered year.

 Section 10.
 A foreign-educated physical therapist shall comply with the provisions of 201 KAR 22:070.

 Section 11.
 Incorporation by Reference.
 (1) The following material is incorporated by reference: